nshafer/lotechnica/content/Web/phoenix_library_dev.md

 ```

 This will cause `FileSystem` to monitor all changes in the current directory as well as a sibling "my_library/" directory.
-However, in a new phoenix project, notifications are filtered so the browser doesn't reload unless a source file for our app is modified.
+However, in a typical phoenix project, notifications are filtered so the browser doesn't reload unless a source file for our app is modified.
-You wouldn't want your browser constantly reloading every time some temporary, build or cache files changed, after all.
+You wouldn't want your browser constantly reloading every time some build or cache files changed, after all.
 The default config looks something like this:

 ```elixir